msi-ris/Tutorials/rnaseq_cmd_beta.md

 backward and forward within the current command, and the `up` and `down` arrow keys will move you earlier and later in the *command history*.

+Also note that all parts of a command are *case sensitive*.
+That means that capitalization matters. `A` is different from `a`.

 </div>

 #### <a name="1.4.2"></a> 1.4.2: Running Commands